-Bouygues Immobilier develops residential, office, retail and sustainable neighbourhood projects from 36 branches in France, Belgium, Poland and Morocco.
+Bouygues Immobilier develops residential, office building, retail and sustainable neighbourhood projects from 33 branches in France and four international subsidiaries.

-Its three strategic priorities are innovation and sustainable development, technical and architectural quality, and attentiveness and customer support.
+Bouygues Immobilier has three strategic priorities: innovation and sustainable development, technical and architectural quality, and the pursuit of customer satisfaction.

 A varied range of ever more innovative, customised and connected homes

 Whether single-family houses, multi-unit housing, social and intermediate housing or residences for senior citizens and students, Bouygues Immobilier has unique residential property expertise that it harnesses to meet the expectations of a wide variety of customers.
 In order to offer them increasingly adaptable, affordable and energy-efficient homes suited to their lifestyle, the company constantly pursues building quality, modular interior design and control over costs.
 With Flexom, Bouygues Immobilier is the first property developer to offer its customers a connected and smart home nationwide.
 The wireless, battery-less ‘full radio’ system means that a number of features such as lighting, roller shutters and heating can be controlled from inside the apartment or remotely, using a smartphone or tablet.

 Green property at the heart of commercial property services